‘Not Just a Pipe Dream’ Organ Appeal

-Find out moreApril & May 2025 – Before planning your visit, please see our ‘Visitor Notices’ page for any temporary changes to opening hours and accessibility updates.
-Click here to visit.
+Find out moreJanuary & February 2026 – Before planning your visit, please check our ‘Visitor Notices’ page for any occasional changes to opening hours or temporary accessibility updates.
+Click here to view

 Important: If you’ve visited this page previously, please refresh your browser to ensure you’re viewing the latest programme.
 Click the website address bar and press ‘Enter’ or click here to view the latest version.

-This page is updated by the first recital of the month; please check back soon for May’s music programme and June’s guest organists.
+This page is updated by the first recital of the month; please check back soon for February’s music programme and March’s guest organists.

 The organ at Newcastle Cathedral is exciting and colourful.
 Its magnificent case in the North Transept catches the eye of all who visit and serves as a striking reminder of how essential music is to the daily rhythm of this sacred space.